menu

 Galveston is a very small town located in the state of Indiana.
 With a population of 1,273 people and just one neighborhood, Galveston is the 298th largest community in Indiana.
-Galveston has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Galveston has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Galveston is generally considered to be a blue-collar town.
 35.04% of the Galveston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Galveston is a town of sales and office workers, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Galveston who work in sales jobs (16.38%), management occupations (12.96%), and office and administrative support (8.12%).